mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mariadb.md

 ## MySQL client

+!!!
+Info "How to extend MindsDB configuration"
+    Our suggestion is to always use [MindsDB Studio](/datasources/mariadb/#mindsdb-studio) to connect MindsDB to your database.
+If you still want to extend the configuration without using MindsDB Studio follow the steps below.

 Before using mysql-client to connect MindsDB and MariaDB, you will need to add additional configuration before starting MindsDB Server.
 Create a new `config.json` file.
 Expand the example below to preview the configuration example.

 <details class="success">